home-assistant-libs/pytradfri/README.md

 There is a Docker script available to bootstrap a dev environment.
 Run `./script/dev_docker` and you will build and launch a container that is ready to go for both sync and async.
 After launching, follow the above instructions to test the library stand-alone.

+The working directory of the Docker image is `/usr/src/app`.
+The checked out version of this repo is added there and installed as a Python dependency for easy development and testing.
+When you want to use the latest stable version from pip, you only have to change to another working directory.

 ## Acknowledgements
 This is an implementation based on analysis [I](https://github.com/ggravlingen/) found [here](https://bitsex.net/software/2017/coap-endpoints-on-ikea-tradfri/) by [vidarlo](https://bitsex.net/).